 You can read more about all our mujadara recipes here if you want to become a mujadara expert.

-Traditionally this dish was made with short grain rice in Lebanon as that was the most common type of rice available.
-I like using basmati rice as it doesn't clump together as much.
+Traditionally this dish was made with short grain rice in Lebanon as that was the most common type of rice available (see pic below made with short grain rice)

 I have used standard brown lentils as they don't mush too much with the rice and retain their texture.
 However I have also made this dish using green lentils and it is also good.